plotly/plotly.py/doc/python/line-and-scatter.md

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).

-With `px.scatter`, each data point is represented as a marker point, which location is given by the `x` and `y` columns.
+With `px.scatter`, each data point is represented as a marker point, whose location is given by the `x` and `y` columns.

 ```python
 # x and y given as array_like objects